All Episodes

 And we have to have the courage to stand up and fight back.

-I think for a long time we sort of lamented how Democrats were and all the things that they did.
+I think for a long time, we sort of lamented how dumb Democrats were and all the things that they did.

-But now we have a leader who's stared down the law fair, he stared down all the attacks, he came back and sword comeback.
+But now we have a leader who's stared down the lawfare.

-The last line of defense, it goes into everything from censorship in the digital age to uh opposition to vaccine and mask mandates and fighting woke ideology in school and border security and separation of powers and uh the abuse of activist justices on the courts and the weaponization of government agencies, our second amendment rights.
+The last line of defense, it goes into everything from censorship in the digital age to opposition to vaccine and mask mandates and fighting woke ideology in school and border security and separation of powers and the abuse of activist justices on the courts and the weaponization of government agencies, our Second Amendment rights.

-Anyway, it's called the last line of defense, Senator uh Eric Schmidt, Missouri.
+Anyway, it's called The Last Line of Defense, Senator Eric Schmidt, Missouri.

 We appreciate your time.